 - Continued use even after family members state concerns

 When people show these signs, they might need a tramadol detox program.
 Such a program can help them stop using the drug safely and avoid relapse back into use.

 Fight Back Against Tramadol Addiction With Proper Detox

 Is tramadol addictive?
 The answer to this question is yes.
-At Serenity House Detox, we help you fight back against tramadol addiction with proper treatment.
+At Serenity House Detox & Recovery, we help you fight back against tramadol addiction with proper treatment.
 Some of the services we provide include:

 - Medical detox program

 - Relapse prevention education

 - Cognitive behavioral therapy